Inequality in the Age of Pseudonymity: Impossibilities for Sybil-Proof Measures

 \subsection{The Transfer Principle}

-With \cref{def:SybilProof} in hand, we now consider how the transfer principle (\cref{def:TransferPrinciple}) restricts a measure's ability to withstand Sybil manipulations.

-We begin with \cref{res:SybilImpossibilityScale}, which essentially serves as a warm-up: to prove the result, we go through several of the properties presented in \cref{sec:Reasoning}.
-We follow by proving in \cref{res:SybilImpossibilityTransfer} that an impossibility can be obtained using a much more minimal set of properties. \begin{restatable}{proposition}{resSybilImpossibilityScale} No inequality measure can simultaneously satisfy the transfer principle, scale independence, population insensitivity, and Sybil-proofness. \end{restatable} To prove this result, we have to delicately apply the different properties to produce wealth distributions that could feasibly be created both with and without Sybil manipulations.
-Thus, we first apply the population insensitivity property to double the population.
-However, this effectively doubles the economy's wealth, and so we use the scale independence property to halve the wealth back to the amount we started with.
+We now consider how the transfer principle (\cref{def:TransferPrinciple}) restricts robustness to Sybil manipulations.
+We start with a warm-up, \cref{res:SybilImpossibilityScale}, to demonstrate the intricacies of the various axiomatic properties given in \cref{sec:Reasoning}.
+Then, we follow by showing that an impossibility is obtainable using a minimal set of properties in \cref{res:SybilImpossibilityTransfer}. \begin{restatable}{proposition}{resSybilImpossibilityScale} No inequality measure can simultaneously satisfy the transfer principle, scale independence, population insensitivity, and Sybil-proofness. \end{restatable} Our proof delicately applies properties to produce wealth distributions that could feasibly be created with and without Sybil manipulations.
+Thus, we first apply population insensitivity to double the population.
+This doubles the economy's wealth, and so we use the scale independence property to halve the wealth back to the amount we started with.
 Then, we perform a series of transfers where all but one of the ``original'' and ``doubled'' identities are reconciled back into a single identity.
 This leaves us with two identities which are not reconciled.
 To wrap-up the proof, we consider how transfers between these identities impact inequality, and, via the transfer principle, reach a contradiction to Sybil-proofness.